Daniel Sigismondi, aka Siggi.

 Even though drums were his passion originally, he always felt like there was a part of himself he needed to discover.
 Curiosity, was simply too much to take.

-After a couple of rough years, he picked up the guitar and fulfilled the urge of singing his music and communicate with people.
+He picked up the guitar and fulfilled the urge of singing his music and communicating with people.

 Siggi began to devote his time to a solo career, composing songs, recording his own material and writing lyrics.

-His Debut EP “My way Around” released in April 2017 is a 5 track demo explaining his transition into a new culture and the struggles with independence.
+His Debut EP “My way Around” released in April 2017 is a 5 track demo explaining his transition into a new culture and the struggles with individuality.

-Now he is releasing a new concept album called Human Touch, a representation of society's behaviour and personal growth.
+Coming in 2021, the release of a new concept album called Human Touch, a representation of society's behavior and personal growth.